ZeissIQS/zeiss-inspect-addon-api/doc/python_api/scripted_elements_api.md

 ##### Attribute `context.result[]`

 This is a write only list used to set computation results.
-The context.result[] should be set for each state index listed in context.stages.
+The context.result[] should be set for each stage index listed in context.stages.

 The format to write must match the type of the script element.
 For available result types, see [Scripted actuals - Return values](#scripted-actuals---return-values) and [Scripted checks - Return values](#scripted-checks---return-values).